Parasakthi (2026 film): Filming

 Principal photography began with the first schedule on 14 December 2024 at Binny Mills in Chennai.
 Sequences involving Sivakarthikeyan and Ravi were reportedly shot first during this schedule.
-Producer Aakash Baskaran stated that filming would be shot extensively in and around Tamil Nadu and would be completed by June or July.
+Aakash Baskaran stated that filming would be shot extensively in and around Tamil Nadu and would be completed by June or July.
 He also stated that they had already shot two songs composed by Prakash Kumar, during the first schedule.
 The second schedule commenced on 6 February at Annamalai University in Chidambaram, in where fans of Sivakarthikeyan gathered and posted pictures of the actor in social media.
 Atharvaa also joined the sets during this schedule.
 In late February, production moved to Karaikudi.
 The third schedule took place at Karaikudi Stores.
-During this schedule, the team organised a cake-cutting for Sivakarthikeyan, on the occasion of his birthday, and served himself biryani to the team.
-Over 50 fans of Sivakarthikeyan entered the sets to meet and wish the actor on his birthday.

 Sequences featuring Sivakarthikeyan and Prithivi Rajan were shot on 20 February.
 Later that month, Sudha stated that they soon after moved to Meenakshi Temple at Madurai and completed the schedule by 26 February.
 A few days later, during the launch of a restaurant, Ravi stated that they would shoot the following schedule in Sri Lanka.
 Sivakarthikeyan arrived at Sri Lanka on 11 March for the concurrent schedule, which took place on 12 March at Colombo.
 During this schedule, the team erected sets which resembled Madurai Junction railway station and Delhi, for major sequences.
 Guru Somasundaram joined the production in this schedule.
 In mid-March, Ravi and Basil Joseph began filming their portions of the schedule.
 Basil Joseph's presence at the sets confirmed his inclusion in the film.

 The makers had completed filming the portions and returned to Chennai in early April.
 However, some of the production workers, who were looking after the works, were reportedly stuck in Sri Lanka.
 The production company of the film, Dawn Pictures, was reported to have not paid the company that arranged the shooting in Sri Lanka the expenses that incurred.
 Therefore, the company reportedly took the passports of the workers.
 Despite this, the fifth schedule commenced on 6 April at East Coast Road, where sequences set in Madurai were reportedly shot.
 During this schedule, an action sequence, choreographed by Supreme Sundar, was filmed featuring Sivakarthikeyan.
 The actor shot the sequence without a stunt double, and suffered a sprained right arm, but still finished shooting that day.
-He was reportedly said by doctors to take bed rest for a week, while Sudha shot other sequences in the meantime.
+He was reportedly told by doctors to take bed rest for a week, while Sudha shot other sequences in the meantime.
 The following month, Sivakarthikeyan began filming for Madharaasi in Colombo.
-Sudha stated the same month that only 40 days of filming were remaining and would be completed after the actor completes filming for Madharaasi.
+Sudha stated the same month that only 40 days of filming were remaining and would be completed after the actor completed filming for Madharaasi.
 On 18 July, filming resumed in Pollachi.
 Sreeleela and Daggubati were present during this schedule.
 On 21 October, principal photography wrapped.